yefeeliang-phsa/problem-solving/README.md

 - A checkbox is used to say that "there is nothing more to do in the summary" for this Issue
   - This the case if there is a Ref to a specific issue
   - Can be changed in the near future as: I like it, but it is not very usefull: would like to try a more usefull meaning

+### Remarks
+- This Github organization is not official in the Xymon Ecosystem
+- Content is based on the current (2023) Mailman mailing list, but is not validated by a Xymon admins or partially only